martenframework/marten/docs/versioned_docs/version-0.1/deployment/introduction.md

 ### Applying migrations

-You projects will likely make use of models, which means that you will need to ensure that those are properly created at your configured database level by running the associated migrations.
+Your projects will likely make use of models, which means that you will need to ensure that those are properly created at your configured database level by running the associated migrations.

 To do so, you can use the compiled `manage` binary and run the [`migrate`](../development/reference/management-commands#migrate) management command: